f3d-app/f3d/README.md

 If you are using the releases, a default configuration file is provided when installing F3D.
 On Linux, it will be installed in `/etc/f3d/`, on Windows, it will be installed in the install directory, on macOS, it will be installed in the bundle.

+# Thumbnailer

+F3D can be used as a thumbnailer in certain cases

+## Linux

+During instalation, F3D will install mime types files as defined by the [XDG standard](https://specifications.freedesktop.org/mime-apps-spec/mime-apps-spec-latest.html) and a thumbnailer file as specified [here](https://wiki.archlinux.org/title/File_manager_functionality#Thumbnail_previews).
+Many file managers use this mechanism, including nautilus, thunar, pcmanfm and caja.
+Make sure to update the mime types database using [update-mime-database](https://linux.die.net/man/1/update-mime-database).

 # Known limitations

 * No categorical generic field data rendering support.